NoahHenrikKleinschmidt/buildamol/docs/usage.rst

 Method-based API
 ----------------

 The method-based API allows for more flexibility.
-At the heart of `biobuild` is the `Molecule` class, which has a great number of methods to modify the structure or add/remove parts of it.
+At the heart of BuildAMol is the `Molecule` class, which has a great number of methods to modify the structure or add/remove parts of it.
 Methods such as ``get_atom``, ``add_bond``, or ``remove_residue`` are basic operations to modify a structure in-place, while methods such as ``attach`` allow to expand the structure by adding new parts to it.